 Alec Adamick is the owner and principal architect of Adamick Architecture, a New Orleans architecture firm that specializes in Historic Preservation.
 Alec completed his Masters of Architecture at the Boston Architectural College and his undergraduate studies at Tulane University.
 Alec practiced architecture in both Boston and New York City working on large institutional projects and high end residential respectively.
 In the aftermath of Hurricane Katrina, he returned to New Orleans to join efforts to rebuild the city with a focus on historic renovation.
 Alec’s varied portfolio of projects includes university buildings, hospitals, veterinary clinics, apartment buildings, churches, office buildings, bars, restaurants, and residences.
 Alec is passionate about using thoughtful design to improve people’s lives and loves working with clients to help them realize their vision.
 He is the Treasurer of AIA New Orleans, member of Preservation Resource Center’s Technical Services Committee, and co-director of Open Architecture Network New Orleans, where he provides pro-bono design services to local organizations.
-Alec lives in the Irish Channel with his wife Krista and his son Gabriel.
+Alec lives in the Irish Channel with his wife and sons.